openfisca/biryani/docs/source/tutorial1-web-form.rst

 ({'username': u'John Doe', 'password': [u'secret']}, {'password': u'Password mismatch'})

 In *Biryani*, there is no filter that checks that there is two passwords and that they are equal.
-But we can easily write one using :func:`biryani.baseconv.test`:
+But we can easily write one using :func:`biryani1.baseconv.test`:

 >>> test_passwords = conv.test(lambda passwords: len(passwords) == 2 and passwords[0] == passwords[1])
 ...